-Do you really have to buy SOCKS proxies to use with your application?
+Do you really have to buy SOCKS5 proxies to use with your application?

 If you need the former, you should know that not many providers sell SOCKS proxies.
 Most of them focus on providing only HTTP proxies.
 And those that do sell SOCKS5 do it as an alternative to their regular HTTP ones.

-Here are the providers selling SOCKS proxies together with everything you need to know before buying this type of proxies for your project.
+Here are the providers selling SOCKS5 proxies together with everything you need to know before buying this type of proxies for your project.

 NOTE: Before continuing, I have to mention that many users try to use SOCKS for privacy.
 But, this is not how you should use them because they are not a privacy tool.
 Unlike virtual private networks (VPNs), which are a privacy tool, SOCKS don’t provide encryption (However, SOCKS version 5 offer better security for UDP connections).
 Hence, there is no encrypted tunnel created between you and the proxy server.
 And your ISP and local government can still monitor your Internet traffic.

 What are SOCKS proxies?

 They are proxy servers that can handle any type of Internet data and connection.
 Comparing to HTTP proxies that handle only browsing and HTTP/S traffic, SOCKS proxies can be used for all sorts of purposes like sending mail, transferring files, online video transfer, playing games, etc.